 Two mighty sandstone cliffs, known as ‘The Knysna Heads’, tower the entrance to the wide and breathtaking Knysna lagoon which is home to some of the best tasting oysters in the world.
 Whether you just want to relax on the beach or hike through the area’s indigenous forests and discover the flora and fauna, including the unique South African ‘Fynbos’, Knysna is a place not to be missed.

 The nearest airport to Knysna is George airport, the Garden Route’s main gateway.
 George aiport is approximately 60km from Knysna and South African Airways as well as some of the low cost carriers such as Kulula fly regularly into this Garden Route airport.

-Another popular way to get to Knysna is to drive from Cape Town or Port Elizabeth, this way you get to see a lot more of what the Garden Route has to offer.
+Another popular way to get to Knysna is to drive from or Port Elizabeth, this way you get to see a lot more of what the Garden Route has to offer.
 Hiring a car and exploring Knysna and the many other beautiful Garden Route towns makes for a very memorable trip.